knightjoel/amazon-lex-customerservice-workshop/README.md

 Amazon Lex allows you to quickly and easily build sophisticated, natural language, chatbots.

-In this workshop, you will build a field service chatbot for a fictitious energy company.
+In this workshop, you will build a field service chatbot for Octank Energy Services, a fictitious energy company.
 They want to make it really easy for their field operators to get and update information about well sites that they visit.